 - Assign one employee or manager as the person who communicates with upper management about team morale.

-Having high retention rates involves creating a strategy that takes the employees wants and needs into account.
+Post-pandemic employee retention involves creating a strategy that takes the employees wants and needs into account.
 By prioritizing their scheduling needs, hearing their concerns, and doing your best to staff appropriately, you’ll have a more satisfied and engaged team who will be in it for the long run.

 Need help with staffing?
 LGC’s got you covered.
 Contact us today to learn about LGC Now, the easiest and quickest way to request employees when you need them.